Welcome to Spider-Bob's Comic Collecting Corner where I dispense advice on the art and science of comic book collecting.

 Most of the old books I look for are failed series from the 1970s and 80s that most likely will never be collected in a a trade.
 Many of these books are not the best stories ever published and I'm sure they were canceled for a reason, but they do have an endearing kitsch, and they make for a reasonably enjoyable read on a lazy afternoon.

 This is The End My Friend: Well,this is the end of the column, I hope that it has been beneficial.
-If you have any questions about a topic I covered, or didn't cover, feel free to contact me through my facebook forum.
+If you have any questions about a topic I covered, or didn't cover, feel free to tell me all about it.

 Also don't forget to check out my extensive comics encyclopedia for a double dose of nerd knowledge.